The school site opens officially for children at 8.40 a.m. Separate access arrangements are available for any early morning activity groups or clubs.

 Children must arrive at school punctually for 8.50 a.m.
-Children arriving at school after 8.50 a.m. must enter via the main front door and report to the school office.
+Children arriving at school after 8.50 a.m. must enter via the main front door and be signed in by a parent.
 No responsibility can be accepted for children arriving on the school premises before 8.40 a.m. or remaining after 3.45 p.m.
 (Unless attending the breakfast club or an official activity supervised by a member of staff or other responsible adult.)

 All children have a 15 minute break in the morning and the infants have a 15 minute break in the afternoon.